SIMSAM-infra/example/README.md

 # example
-example GitHub repository for SIMSAM-infra
+This is an example GitHub repository for SIMSAM-infra.
+Take a look around!